Single-hole spectral functions in one-dimensional quantum magnets with different ground states: Summary and discussion

 \section{Summary and discussion}

 We have systematically investigated the fermionic single-hole spectral function $A(k,\omega)$ of $S=1/2$ quantum spin chains with different types of ground states.
-Our main aim here has been to test the capabilities of constrained SAC to resolve sharp edge features that typically cannot be reproduced with conventional analytic continuation methods---here exemplified by unconstrained SAC but the maximum-entropy method \cite{Jarrell96} also has very similar limitations.
-One may argue that the constraints introduce bias and the approach either just confirms previously known facts or produces misleading results.
+Our main aim here has been to test the capabilities of constrained SAC to resolve sharp edge features that typically cannot be reproduced with conventional analytic continuation methods---here exemplified by unconstrained SAC, although the maximum-entropy method \cite{Jarrell96} also has very similar limitations.
+One may argue that the constraints introduce bias and that the approach either just confirms previously known facts or produces misleading results.
 The reality, however, is that sharp features cannot be resolved unless some corresponding information is provided, and the imposed constraints improve the ability of SAC (or other methods where similar constraints could be implemented) to deliver reliable dispersion relations for the lowest excitations, reduce the presence of spurious features at higher energy, and better resolve actual features above the edge.
 Thus, when the existence of a sharp edge is known, its incorporation as a constraint can be of great value.
-Note that the default models used in the maximum-entropy method could also in principle be optimized in a way analogous to the constraints in SAC (see Ref.~\cite{Shao23} for further discussion) but SAC often represents a more natural framework in this regard.
+Note that the default models used in the maximum-entropy method could also in principle be optimized in a way analogous to the constraints in SAC (see Ref.~\cite{Shao23} for further discussion) but SAC often represents a more natural framework in this regard since the location of, e.g., the lower edge does not have to be known but is found by the method itself.

 Here we have used both a lower edge with a sharp $\delta$-function and one corresponding to a divergent continuum, in one case also using such an edge at the upper bound of the spectrum.
-We also demonstrated that a $\delta$-function with a second excitation gap followed by and edge is useful for resolving second gaps.
+We also demonstrated that a $\delta$-function edge followed by an optimized second gap is useful for resolving additional low-energy bands.
 In cases where the exact nature of the edge is not known, it is useful to compare different constraints.
 Here we have only provided visual comparisons, but in principle statistical cross-validation methods can also be used to single out the most likely spectrum out of a group \cite{Schumm25}.